Being in nutritional ketosis is the most important aspect of the keto diet and the main reason for its many advantages.

 3. Fast – fasting will allow your body to burn the stored glycogen for its energy needs, instead of relying on the food you are eating.

-You don’t need to punish yourself for cheating, as this will make keto seem unpleasant and difficult to follow, so if you decide to exercise or fast, do not interpret these things as a form of punishment, but rather as something positive that you are doing for your own sake.
-Be gentle with yourself, accept that mistakes do happen, and just go back to keto as soon as possible.
+You don’t need to punish yourself for cheating, as this will make keto seem unpleasant and difficult to follow.
+If you decide to exercise or fast, do not interpret these things as a form of punishment, but rather as something positive that you are doing for your own sake.
+Be gentle with yourself.
+Accept that mistakes do happen, and just go back to keto as soon as possible.

 Reaching a state of a sustained, long-term nutritional ketosis is one of the most important transformations that your body will undergo when you start doing keto, and also one of the main reasons why this way of eating works so well – your body has a much better access to your fat stores.

-In order to get there, the single most important condition is to limit your net carbs to 20-25 g daily, but there are a few other things that can help you reach ketosis faster, such as fast, exercise, and make sure your fat intake is adequate.
+In order to get there, the single most important condition is to limit your net carbs to 20-25 g daily.
+However, there are a few other things that can help you reach ketosis faster, such as fast, exercise, and make sure your fat intake is adequate.

 What is your experience with the above strategies?
 Do you have any other tips on how to reach ketosis faster?
 Let us know below!